The Fruit, Meat and Vegetable Market of Athens

 the Patsa a cure for hangovers, indigestion, bad blood or eating.

 Across the street from the fish and meat market is the fruit and vegetable market where you will find the biggest lemons, peaches and some of the most colorful fruit you will ever have seen.
-There are also Russians and Greeks who have returned from the former eastern block countries selling cigarettes, tissue paper, lighters
+There are also Russians and Greeks who have returned from the former eastern block countries selling cigarettes,

 and just about anything.
 There is a Polish food shop, like a deli on the right hand side as you walk towards Sokratous Street.
 You will also pass shops that sell nothing but eggs, or feta cheese and some shops that have smoked meats and sausages.
 There are also people from the villages who don't have stalls, just sitting on a box, selling wild herbs, or wild greens from the mountains, or garlic.
-At the bottom of the fruit and vegetable market is the beginning of Athen's China town which is also India town, Pakistani
+At the bottom of the fruit and vegetable market is the beginning of Athens' China town which is also India town, Pakistani

 town and also the Arabic section of the city.
-If you are a big goofy American in bermuda shorts and a camera that looks like the caricature of a tourist you may feel a little uncomfortable wandering around these back streets though the dangers are few and don't have anything to do with being kidnapped, murdered or worse.
+If you are a big goofy American in Bermuda shorts and a camera that looks like the caricature of a tourist you may feel a little uncomfortable wandering around these back streets though the dangers are few and don't have anything to do with being kidnapped, murdered or worse.

-find herbs you have never even heard of as well as spatholatho, the oil the ancient Greek soldiers used to use to heal their wounds.
-There are many ethnic stores, barbershops, that cater to their clientele from the east.
+from the east.
 There are Indian restaurants and the famous Telis, which serves only grilled pork-chops, fried potatoes and salad.
-If you go back and cross Athinas Street you will come to the Echogram CD store where I buy all my Rembetika and Laika albums.
-If you continue past the side entrance of the meat market you will come to Eolou Street which is one of Athens' primary pedestrian shopping streets which can lead you to Omonia Square and all the way to the National Museum or back towards the Plaka, Monastiraki and the Acropolis.
+If you go back and cross Athinas Street and you continue past the side entrance of the meat market you will come to Eolou Street which is one of Athens'

 Going up Evripdou Street away from Athinas Street will take you to Klathmanos Square where you can go up Stadiou street to Syntagma.